ln64-git/arcados-bot/README.md

 - `SURREAL_USERNAME`: Database username (default: "root")
 - `SURREAL_PASSWORD`: Database password (default: "root")
 - `SURREAL_TOKEN`: OAuth2 token (alternative to username/password)

+## Voice Channel Manager

+The Voice Channel Manager is a powerful feature that creates a self-organizing voice channel ecosystem.
+Users can spawn personal voice channels by joining a designated spawn channel, with full ownership and moderation capabilities.

+### How It Works

+1. **Channel Spawning**: When a user joins the spawn channel, a new voice channel is automatically created for them
+2. **Ownership**: The first user in a channel becomes the owner and can moderate other users
+3. **Ownership Transfer**: When the owner leaves, ownership passes to the longest resident
+4. **Auto-Deletion**: Channels are automatically deleted when empty
+5. **Grandfather Protection**: Users present during ownership changes are protected from immediate disruption

+### Commands

+- `/claim` - Reclaim a voice channel you previously owned
+- `/renounce` - Drop ownership of your current voice channel
+- `/mute @user` - Mute a user in your channel (owner only)
+- `/unmute @user` - Remove mute from a user (owner only)
+- `/deafen @user` - Deafen a user in your channel (owner only)
+- `/undeafen @user` - Remove deafen from a user (owner only)
+- `/ban @user` - Ban a user from your channels (owner only)
+- `/unban @user` - Remove a user from your ban list (owner only)
+- `/channel-prefs` - Configure your voice channel preferences

+### Configuration

+Set the `SPAWN_CHANNEL_ID` environment variable to the ID of the voice channel where users should join to spawn new channels.

+### Features

+- **Scoped Moderation**: All moderation is limited to your owned channels
+- **User Preferences**: Customize channel names, user limits, and privacy settings
+- **Ban Lists**: Maintain personal ban lists that apply to all your channels
+- **Grandfather Protection**: Prevents disruption during ownership changes
+- **Real-time Updates**: Changes apply instantly via SurrealDB Live Queries

 ## License